-Explain the visual difference between “Events” (gray boxes on the diagram), “Roles” (two lines), and “Artifacts” (one line).
-And share the list of keywords.
+Explain the visual difference between “Events” (gray boxes on the diagram), “Roles” (two lines), and “Artifacts” (white boxes).
+And share the list of keywords (on the other page).

 Then ask the participants to fill in the Scrum workflow with the names of the events, roles, and artifacts using the list of keywords provided.
 Give them 10 minutes to do so.